department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/index.md

       description: Find out if you can get VR&E benefits and services as a Servicemember or Veteran.
     - url: /employment/vocational-rehab-and-employment/service-disabled/
       title: VR&E Programs for Servicemembers and Veterans
-      description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, receiving educational counseling, or returning to your former job.
+      description: Explore VR&E support-and-services tracks for help learning new skills, finding a new job, starting a business, getting educational counseling, or returning to your former job.
     - url: /vocational-rehab-and-employment/apply-vre/
       title: Application Process
       description: Find out how to apply for VR&amp;E benefits and services as a Servicemember or Veteran.